-New Accounting Standards Not Yet Adopted
+New or Revised Accounting Standards Not Yet Adopted

-A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the three months ended January 31, 2014 and were not applied in preparing these interim condensed financial statements.
+A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the six months ended April 30, 2014 and were not applied in preparing the Financial Statements.
 The Company does not expect there to be any changes as a result of the new and revised standards which will be effective to the Company's financial statements for the year ending October 31, 2015 or later:

 - a) IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
-It is effective for annual periods beginning on or after January 1, 2015 with early adoption permitted.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - b) IAS 32 Financial Instruments: Presentation amendment provides clarification on the application of offsetting rules.
+It is tentatively effective for annual periods beginning on or after January 1,2018 with early adopted permitted. - b) IAS 32 Financial Instruments: Presentation amendment provides clarification on the application of offsetting rules.
 The amendments are effective for annual periods beginning on or after January 1, 2014.
 The Company does not expect any effect on its financial statements from the adoption of this standard.